What we need to stay well

 Status or respect means to be valued by others – friends, colleagues, peers and the wider world.
 It helps us to understand our role within the community.

 Think about whether you feel respected or valued at work or at home.
 If you don’t, perhaps you could chat to a manager, partner or family member about how you could feel more valued.
 Volunteering is another great way of helping us feel we have status and respect in our communities.
-To find out more, visit the Volunteer Suffolk website.
+You can find out more about volunteering opportunities on the Volunteer Suffolk website or take a look at volunteering roles in our libraries.

 Food and Drink